astrohart/MFR/MFR.Settings.Profiles.Providers.Actions/README.md

-Determines whether a user-submitted path, or the pathname stored in the system Registry, is the correct pathname to be utilized for saving out configuration-setting profiles to the disk with.
+Determines whether a user-submitted path, or the pathname stored in the system Registry, is the correct pathname to be utilized for saving out config-setting profiles to the disk with.

 ##### Returns